lassoan/SlicerSegmentEditorExtraEffects/README.md

 # SlicerSegmentEditorExtraEffects

-Experimental effects for Segment Editor in 3D Slicer
+Experimental effects for Segment Editor in 3D Slicer.